 Select your CSV file from your computer or drag and drop it into the upload box.

 The import review screen allows you to map the columns in your uploaded CSV to Klaviyo fields.
-The Klaviyo fields represent where your data is stored on your contacts in your Klaviyo account.
+The Klaviyo fields represent where your data is stored on your contacts in Klaviyo.

 Here, if you don't have GDPR consent fields already stored in your CSV, we can create them for you.
 To do this, click Add GDPR specific consent.
-Then, you will be prompted to specify the types of consent the contacts on your list have given.
-This information will then be stored on their profile as custom properties.
+Then, you'll be prompted to specify the types of consent the contacts on your list have given.
+This information will be stored on their profile as custom properties.